-The Government has announced a significant reduction in funding for local government over the term of this parliament which has introduced a degree of uncertainty about future levels of service provision.
+◊ The Government has announced a significant reduction in funding for local government over the term of this parliament which has introduced a degree of uncertainty about future levels of service provision.
 At the present time, the Council has identified sufficient savings over this period, however they will not be finally ratified until the budget is agreed on an annual basis.

 As part of the Welfare Reform, the Government is abolishing the existing council tax benefit scheme and councils will be required to introduce their own localised scheme for council tax support.
 The Government will fund this scheme but at a 10% lower level than it does currently.
-There is uncertainty over the likely demand there will be for this new scheme and therefore the Council has set side £0.450m in the Localisation of Council Tax Support Reserve to help mitigate against an unexpected increase for this demand led service.
+There is uncertainty over the likely demand there will be for this new scheme and therefore the Council has set aside £0.360m in the Localisation of Council Tax Support Reserve to help mitigate against an unexpected increase for this demand led service.

-- ♦ The Council's waste and recycling contract is provided by an external contractor who provides the vehicles required for the operation of these services.
-The Council has treated these vehicles as an embedded lease which means that the refuse and recycling vehicles are included on the Council's Balance Sheet. - ♦ The Council has elected to treat one of its properties as an investment property on the basis that it is held solely to earn rentals.
+◊ The Council's waste and recycling contract is provided by an external contractor who provides the vehicles required for the operation of these services.
+The Council has treated these vehicles as an embedded lease which means that the refuse and recycling vehicles are included on the Council's Balance Sheet.

-4 Assumptions made about the future and other major sources of estimation uncertainty
+Assumptions made about the future and other major sources of estimation uncertainty